qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - when i received calender invites how do i save them to my calender on ipad pro
 - how to view calender
 - app is good but missing calender functionality at least provide way to sync email calender to any installed calender app
-- need calender then it would be tbsp
+- need calender
 - calender
 - outlook calender option is not there
 - no calender sync
 - how do i get and use the calender option
-- having a calender feature would be tbsp
+- having a calender feature would be great
 - how do i sync my calendar i don't see any calendar details
 - i need to check my calendar for work and your app does not pull or give you any option for a calendar that is a big thing in the email world is a calendar
-- please add calendar tbsp
+- please add calendar function
 - calendar is not available
-- its not clear how calendar invitations can be added to my calendar from edison i can view calendar is files but the event never gets added to a calendar and there does not appear to be any way of sending them to a tbsp
+- its not clear how calendar invitations can be added to my calendar from edison i can view calendar is files but the event never gets added to a calendar and there does not appear to be any way of sending them to a calendar
 - be great to see a calendar too that can be separate from phone calendar
 - best client ever but there are in planning to connect a standard calendar google calendar or default calendar in device once mail
 - where can i find my calendar i have your app on is email